SomeWeekendReading/someweekendreading.github.io/_posts/2020-10-24-in-autumn-in-new-england-thoughts-turn-to.md

 ## The _other_ thing about autumn: pumpkins!

 The other thing about autumn is what people get up to with pumpkins.
-I mean, it' just some innocent gourd, right?
+I mean, it's just some innocent gourd, right?
 But they decorate with them, even to the extent of [using glass labs at a major research university to craft blown-glass replicas](https://news.mit.edu/2020/its-virtual-great-glass-pumpkin-patch-mit-1021), a favorite of the Weekend Editrix.
 And they carve them &mdash; good heavens, they carve them in